-- Companies where there is evidence of manufacturing cluster munition whole weapons systems. - Companies manufacturing components that were developed or are significantly modified for exclusive use in cluster munitions.
+- Companies where there is evidence of manufacturing such whole weapons systems. - Companies manufacturing components that were developed or are significantly modified for exclusive use of such weapons.

 Companies that manufacture "dual-use" components, such as those that were not developed or modified for exclusive use in cluster munitions, will be assessed and excluded on a case-by-case basis.